zelalemshiferaw/Odoo_Custom_Modules/stock_transfer/README.md

-Transfer Request Management
+Stock Transfer
 ---------------------------
-The Transfer Request module allows for requesting and tracking internal stock transfers between locations.
+The Stock Transfer module allows for requesting and tracking internal stock transfers between locations.
 It provides a fully automated workflow for approval and fulfillment of transfer requests.

 Request Initiation and Approval
 --------------------------------